rive-app/rive-wasm/js/npm/canvas_advanced_single/README.md

 - Full control over the update and render loop
 - Allows for rendering multiple Rive artboards to a single canvas
 - Allows deeper control and manipulation of the components in a Rive hierarchy
-- Web Assembly (WASM) is part of the JS bundle; no need to make a request to load it in at runtime
+- Web Assembly (WASM) is part of the JS bundle; there is no need to make a request to load it in at runtime

 [Getting Started](https://github.com/rive-app/rive-wasm#getting-started)